Dataset

 • Small holes are filled using kriging.
 (Large holes will be filled during merging).

-• Source-specific preprocessing is done to remove known areas of corruption and noise.
+• Source-specific preprocessing is done to remove areas of corruption and noise.

 2. Land merge